 Privacy vs. Security – What is more Important?

 Privacy is a situation where you and/or your data is free from observation or accessed by others; who is controlling the accessibility of your data matters.
 Want to have true privacy?
 Control who can obtain your information.

-Online Privacy is the right that you have on the internet to protect and share personal data with people you want; think about those privacy policies that we instantly check “I agree” before signing up, downloading apps and/or buying products.
+Online Privacy (both online computer privacy and online software privacy) is the right that you have on the internet to protect and share personal data with people you want; think about those privacy policies that we instantly check “I agree” before signing up, downloading apps and/or buying products.

 Whereas, security is about protection from unwanted third-party intervention; control what others can access your information.